Inventory, lb : 0

 Raw bananas are available year-round.

-Bananas are one of the most popular fruits worldwide, although most are grown for home or local consumption rather than for global export.
-Scientists believe bananas have been cultivated since at least 8000 BCE, and are native to New Guinea and parts of Southeast Asia.
-Today they are produced in tropical and subtropical areas around the world.
-Raw bananas are eaten in places such as the Caribbean and India.
-India is in fact the biggest producer of bananas in the world.
+Bananas are one of the most popular fruits worldwide.
+Scientists believe bananas have been cultivated since at least 8000 BCE and are native to New Guinea and parts of Southeast Asia.
+Today, Raw bananas are produced in tropical and subtropical areas in Asia, the Americas, Africa, and Australia and can be found at local markets and specialty grocers.

-People have spotted Raw Bananas using the Specialty Produce app for iPhone and Android.
+People have shared Raw Bananas using the Specialty Produce app for iPhone and Android.